gromuxall/LectureHook/README.md

 LectureHook automates a Chrome browser to navigate to and download all of the lecture captures for a specified course.
 It is run at the command line and will require an input.

+This script will check the folder specified in the config file for the number of lectures already present and only download the remaining amount, so it is a good idea to keep them in their own folder.

 ## Installation

 **Dependencies**